javamultiplex/java-new-features/README.md

 ## Java 10

-- local variable type inference
+- local variable type inference using var
+  - var can't be used as method parameter and return type.
+  - var can't be used as class level attributes
 - Optional
   - orElseThrow()
 - Collectors